srilakshmikanakamedala/Youtube-Comment-scraping-using-selenium/README.md

 <h1>Selenium 1</h1>

-Selenium is a popular tool for automating browsers and is also very handy for web scraping.
+<p>Selenium is a popular tool for automating browsers and is also very handy for web scraping.<p>

-Selenium needs a driver to interface with the selected browser, which can now speak directly to its respective browser's engine to control it.
+<p>Selenium needs a driver to interface with the selected browser, which can now speak directly to its respective browser's engine to control it.<p>

-A python script can be programa web browser using Selenium.
-It gives us the freedom we need to efficiently extract the data and store it in our preferred format for future use.
+<p>A python script can be programa web browser using Selenium.
+It gives us the freedom we need to efficiently extract the data and store it in our preferred format for future use.<p>

 <h1>Setting up the python Environment: </h1>